 The Ethiopian regime has a long record of abusing the rights of those arrested, delaying court hearings for months and years, and fabricating criminal charges.
 These tactics break international human rights laws, and even violate Ethiopia’s own constitution.

 Please watch the following video to see how Dr Fikru, whose health is failing, barely gets the chance to hug his daughter.
 But be prepared to weep!

 In the Ethiopian legal system, due to repeated and long delays in court hearings, people can spend years in prison without being convicted of a charge, even cleared after years in jail; and it’s not unusual to see people being cleared of one charge then being charged with a new crime.

 There is no due legal process in Ethiopia, because the judiciary is controlled by the ruling political party and its allies, which won every parliamentary seat (547/547) in the last (2015) election, so there is no independent judiciary to defend the constitution fairly.

-Swedish doctors and politicians have failed, despite efforts, to convince the Ethiopian government to change its unjust treatment of Dr Fikru.
+Swedish doctors and politicians have failed to convince the Ethiopian government to change its unjust treatment of Dr Fikru.
 The link below shows the Swedish Prime Minister, Stefan Löfven, with the Ethiopian Prime Minister, Hailemariam Desalegn and Ethiopia’s previous Foreign Minister, Dr Tedros Adhanom (now Director General of the WHO).

 Yet, the unfortunate cardiologist, Dr Fikru Maru, has been given no mercy, as he suffers in one of Ethiopia’s squalid and crowded prisons, where he often has to live in a small room with around 100 other prisoners, often without a mattress to sleep on, and at risk for infectious diseases.